 Other exceptions.
-This exclusion does not apply to unrelated debt-financed income (discussed under Income From Debt-Financed Property, later) or to interest or annuities received from a controlled corporation (discussed under Income>From Controlled Corporations, later).
+This exclusion does not apply to unrelated debt-financed income (discussed under Income From Debt-Financed Property, later), to interest or annuities received from a controlled corporation (discussed under Income From Controlled Organizations, later).

 Income from lending securities.
 Payments received with respect to a security loan are excluded in computing unrelated business taxable income only if the loan is made under an agreement that: